 Surface water within the Basin is not used extensively for water supply purposes.
 There are surface water diversions for minor domestic use, irrigation, or stock watering but these are not always reported.
-The most important aspect of the surface water budget is its connection to groundwater as there are groundwater dependent ecosystems that rely on groundwater-fed baseflow.
-Inflows and outflows from groundwater to creeks and streams are included in the groundwater budgets and separate surface water budgets are not described for the rest of this section.
+The most important aspect of the surface water budget from a water management perspective is its connection to groundwater, as groundwater dependent ecosystems that could be impacted by surface water depletion by groundwater use do occur in the Basin.
+Net groundwater flows into surface water are estimated to be a small component of the overall surface water budget but those flows could still be critical to groundwater dependent ecosystems.
+The magnitude of estimated flows between surface water and groundwater is highly uncertain due to the limited shallow groundwater data available and lack of data quantifying interconnected flows.
+Therefore, sustainability management criteria should not be based on the estimated flow values.